gkoloventzos/liblogging/README.md

 # liblogging
-A perl script for inserting log messages for function path creation
+A perl script for inserting log messages for call path graph creation

+If perl switch is not installed:

+Unix like : `sudo cpan -f Switch`